-The Mall's newest pieces of art have quickly become popular meeting points, story starters and places to connect, discover and wonder, even just for a moment.
+The Mall's newest pieces of art have quickly become popular meeting points, story-starters and places to connect, discover and wonder, even just for a moment.

-Created by local artists Laura Willis and Will Cheesman, working with Exhibition Studios as the fabricator, Flow is integrated into the arbour structure at the northern end of Gawler Place and was inspired to lead people along the arbour, connecting the river to tree via the stars.
+Created by local artists Laura Willis and Will Cheesman, working with Exhibition Studios as the fabricator, Flow is integrated into the arbour structure at the northern end of Gawler Place and was inspired to lead people along the arbour, connecting the river to trees via the stars.

 The imagery painted, etched and applied to the artwork evokes nature and the seasons whilst commenting on people’s daily commute.

 Ripples was brought to life by local emerging artist Stephen Roy, working with metal fabricator Tom Golin.
-Ripples is a series of artworks integrated as furniture items along the street, including 5 seats and 17 traffic delineators, some of which also function as bike racks.
+Ripples is a series of artworks integrated as furniture items along the street, including five seats and 17 traffic delineators, some of which also function as bike racks.